-Home » Latest News » Hair Loss News » Education » Controlling Itch Matters in Hair Loss
+Home » Latest News » Hair Loss News » Education » Controlling Itching, Inflammation, and Scalp Pain in Hair Loss

 You’ve probably had it.
 The annoying itch associated with hair thinning.
 A significant number of men and women who are experiencing hair loss have it, and many of our users report such unbearable itching that they scratch until it hurts.
 Find out why using Nizoral shampoo can mean the difference between failure and success in your hair loss treatment regimen…